olufemi424/senior-fed-challenge/README.md

 ## What I learned

-I have always wanted to use TypeScript, this provides me with an opportunity to play around with it, and i must say its really a developer friend.
+I have always wanted to use TypeScript, this provides me with an opportunity to play around with it, and i must say its really a developer friend and i will love to use it more in future projects.